CSS Nesting Module

 We’d like to relax this restriction, but need to do so simultaneously for both :is() and &, since they’re intentionally built on the same underlying mechanisms.
 (Issue 7433)

-The specificity of the nesting selector is equal to the largest specificity among the complex selectors in the parent style rule’s selector list (identical to the behavior of :is()).
+The specificity of the nesting selector is equal to the largest specificity among the complex selectors in the parent style rule’s selector list (identical to the behavior of :is()), or zero if no such selector list exists.

 For example, given the following style rules: